patrickboateng/geolysis/README.md

 ## Motivation

-The motivation behind `geolysis` is to provide free software to assist geotechnical engineers in their day-to-day work and to expose civil engineering students (especially geotechnical students) to tools that can make them industry-ready geotechnical engineers right from college.
+`GeoLysisCore` is a free software package designed specifically to assist developers in building applications that can solve complex geotechnical problems.
+Whether you're working on soil mechanics, rock mechanics, or any other geotechnical field, `GeoLysisCore` provides a powerful set of tools that can help you design and develop robust solutions.
+With an intuitive API and a wide range of features, this software is an essential tool for anyone who needs to work with geotechnical data on a regular basis.
+Whether you're a seasoned geotechnical engineer or a new developer just getting started in the field, `GeoLysisCore` is the ideal solution for all your software development needs.

 ## Installation